dmckinnon/dmckinnon.github.io/_posts/2022-08-17-The-Witch-King-Armour.markdown

 And then once that was done, got inspiration to finish the gauntlets, and do the cape, other scraps of armour, and polish the whole look off.

-As with the [flail](), there are not many clear shots in the film - except for the helmet - and I did a lot of frame-by-frame watching, and guesswork.
+As with the [flail](), there are not many clear shots in the film - except for the helmet - and I did a lot of frame-by-frame watching, and guesswork - [here's a compilation](https://www.youtube.com/watch?v=OdjGPV8X-l4&ab_channel=BOSSProductions) with most of the Witch-King scenes, and gee there's not many clear still shots.
 Tried to not look at other people's attempts too much, with one exception - I had started from a template of the gauntlets.
 Can't remember where I got it from - sorry to whoever made it, you deserve the credit.

 ## Contents
 - [Materials](#materials)